 What is a Chartered Business Valuator (CBV)?

 Chartered Business Valuators (CBVs) are professionals who quantify the value of all, or part, of a business or its securities.
 CBVs can also calculate the value of tangible or intangible assets (such as goodwill, brands, intellectual property, trademarks and so on).
 A CBV can also be retained to calculate economic losses or damages (often for litigation purposes) and also to produce various income calculations for family law purposes.
-The CBV then must explain their analysis and conclusion in an manner that the user of the information will understand.
+The CBV then must explain their analysis and conclusion in a manner that the user of the information will understand.

-The Canadian Institute of Chartered Business Valuators (CICBV) is recognized as the leading business valuation professional organization in Canada.
+The Canadian Institute of Chartered Business Valuators (CBV Institute) is recognized as the leading business valuation professional organization in Canada.
 It is recognized by the courts and by the Canada Revenue Agency (CRA).
 The process of receiving a CBV designation generally takes approximately 3 years.
 A Chartered Business Valuator receives the CBV designation after completing intense mandatory and elective courses, obtaining extensive practical valuation experience, and passing the rigorous Membership Qualification Examination (MQE).

 Why is a business valuation report needed?